captainchicken2023/Predicting-Flight-Delays/README.md

 ## Delay Observations
 The most delayed origins and destinations charts were topped by similar airport codes.
 The most delayed airlines also happen to provide the most flights, though Southwest had a significantly higher rate.
+This metric may be an anomaly when compared with other reports which reflect Delta and American as the top two carriers.

-It is important to bear in mind that the busiest locations and top service companies will naturally experience a higher chance of delays.
+Regardless, it is important to bear in mind that the busiest locations and top service companies may naturally experience a higher chance of delays.

 Additional delay notes:
 - Peaks in June/July, and December